Skip to content

 When you’re standing in the supply aisle, it might seem like any oil will do the trick.
 But the truth is, the oil you choose has a direct impact on your clippers' performance and lifespan.
 Using the wrong kind can lead to rust, overheating, and a shorter life for your most important tools.
 To make sure you’re protecting your investment, look for a formula with a few key characteristics.
 These features ensure your clippers run smoothly, stay sharp, and are always ready for your next client.

-Viscosity: For a Smooth, Snag-Free Cut
+Viscosity: The Key to a Snag-Free Cut

 Viscosity is just a technical term for how thick or thin an oil is.
 For clippers, you want a product with a light viscosity, meaning it’s thin and flows easily.
 This type of formula is designed to get into the tiny spaces between the blades without creating a thick, gunky buildup.
 A low-viscosity oil reduces friction, which keeps the blades from snagging or pulling hair.
 This not only gives your client a more comfortable cut but also keeps your clippers running cool and efficiently.
 Brands like Andis and Wahl have perfected their formulas specifically for this purpose.